-2. LEFT-HAND HEADLIGHT: Remove the clip and take out the air cleaner duct.
+LEFT-HAND HEADLIGHT: Remove the clip and take out the upper cover of the air cleaner duct unit from the lower base as shown in the illustration.

-Remove and install the cover clip as shown in the following illustration.
+Remove and install the cover clip as shown in the following illustrations.

-Removing clip: Use a flat-bladed screwdriver or equivalent
+Removing clip: Use a flat-bladed screw-driver or equivalent